Rajabb4685/Rajabb4685/README.md

 Alongside my studies, I’m gaining hands-on experience applying machine learning in real-world industry programs.
 I currently serve as an Machine Learning and AI Fellow with Allstate and Break Through Tech AI, where I develop and evaluate predictive models, improve performance metrics, and collaborate on data-driven solutions focused on fairness, interpretability, and business impact.

 I’m passionate about staying active through badminton 🏸, expanding my knowledge with a good book 📚, and cherishing quality time with my family.
 I also love exploring new restaurants and discovering unique places.
-The city's too beautiful to just sit around ❤️.

 ---